CRESTMOOR SWIM TEAM

 How do I submit proof of ownership and residency if I am seeking preference as a resident of Crestmoor Filings I and II?

-Included with their application, Crestmoor Filing I and II Applicants must submit the page they receive from their closing documents when you purchased your home that demonstrates Filing I or II status in the legal description of the property.
+Included with their application, Crestmoor Filing I and II Applicants must submit a copy of the page from their closing documents showing the legal description of their property.
 This document is generally called the Warranty Deed.
 In order to be eligible to apply, you must both own and reside in your home when you apply and when membership is offered to you.
 If you purchased your home and are remodeling it, you are not eligible to apply until your home is complete and you are residing in it full time as your primary residence.
-To prove residency, you must submit a bill showing utility service at your current address.
+To prove residency, you must submit a bill showing active utility service at your current address.
 Please be advised that we check all applications to confirm both ownership and residency.
 If inaccurate information is provided, your application will be denied, and you may be barred from applying to CCA in the future.
+In addition, the primary and secondary sponsors may also suffer penalties if they knowingly assist someone in submitting a fraudulent application.

 Do you have to own your home to join Crestmoor?

-Applicants seeking preference as residents of Crestmoor Filings I or II must submit proof that they own and reside in their homes at the time of application and at the time of their membership offer.
+Applicants seeking preference as residents of Crestmoor Filings I or II must submit proof that they own and reside in their homes both at the time of application and at the time of invitation to join Crestmoor.
 Applicants from Greater Metro Denver may rent or own.

 FAQ’s for Members: